gquixtan/lesson-notes/notes.md

 1. `git push -u origin maste

 May 10 2017 FREECODE CAMP:
++ Say Hello to HTML Elements Complete
++ Headline with the h2 Element Complete
++ Inform with the Paragraph Element Complete
++ Uncomment HTML Complete
++ Comment out HTML Complete
++ Fill in the Blank with Placeholder Text Complete
++ Delete HTML Elements Complete
++ Change the Color of Text Complete
++ Use CSS Selectors to Style Elements
 + Use CSS Selectors to Style Elements Complete
 + Use a CSS Class to Style an Element Complete
 + Style Multiple Elements with a CSS Class Complete